-Students were prompted seven items on Support for Learners at Crafton.
+Students were prompted by seven items on Support for Learners at Crafton.
 In comparison to other medium colleges comparable to Crafton, students at Crafton generally scored comparable on this benchmark.

-Respondents selected the level of frequency that closely reflected their experience on these Support for Learners questions.
+Respondents selected the level of frequency that closely reflected their experience on these Spring ?
+Support for Learners questions.
 The following statements and tables illustrate respondent results on each.

-- 93% to 95% of respondents indicated that Crafton provided the support they needed to help them succeed at the college some, quite a bit, or very much. - 81% to 84% of respondents indicated that Crafton encouraged contact among students from different economic, social, and racial or ethnic backgrounds some, quite a bit, or very much. - 58% to 62% of respondents indicated that Crafton helped them cope with non-academic responsibilities (work, family, etc.) some, quite a bit, or very much. - 77% to 76% of respondents indicated that Crafton provided the support they needed to thrive socially some, quite a bit, or very much. - 72% to 73% of respondents indicated that Crafton some, quite a bit or very much provided the financial support they needed to afford their education. - 51% to 56% of respondents indicated that they used academic advising/planning sometimes or often - 37% to 40% of respondents indicated that they used career counseling sometimes or often.
+- 93% to 96% of respondents indicated that Crafton provided the support they needed to help them succeed at the college some, quite a bit, or very much. - 81% to 89% of respondents indicated that Crafton encouraged contact among students from different economic, social, and racial or ethnic backgrounds some, quite a bit, or very much. - 58% to 62% of respondents indicated that Crafton helped them cope with non-academic responsibilities (work, family, etc.) some, quite a bit, or very much. - 70% to 76% of respondents indicated that Crafton provided the support they needed to thrive socially some, quite a bit, or very much. - 72% to 75% of respondents indicated that Crafton some, quite a bit, or very much provided the financial support they needed to afford their education. - 51% to 56% of respondents indicated that they used academic advising/planning quite a bit or very much. - 36% to 40% of respondents indicated that they used career counseling sometimes or often.